What is Childhood Obesity?

 Risks Associated with Childhood Obesity

-Children who are considered obese are 70 percent more likely to continue being obese into adulthood.
+Children who are considered affected by obesity are 70 percent more likely to continue being affected by obesity into adulthood.
 In addition, they are at greater risk for serious medical issues such as:

 - Heart disease